-To mow, or not to mow — that is, and will continue to be a pressing question in Detroit
+To mow, or not to mow — that is the pressing question in Detroit.

 While the thought of letting ragweed grow uninterrupted instead of clearing it out may seem counterintuitive, taking the former approach might make the most sense in the long run.